theoportlock/workforce/README.md

 Pattern Recognition

-Main file
-1. Defining how all combinations work
+Pipeline summary

-2. Reading the "input.txt" file
+1. Reading the "input.txt" file
-3. Make create specific amount of sparcity
+2. Convert each letter to a binary represenation of their ascii character
+3. Drip feed each bit into an array
+4. Increase the sparcity of the array
+5. Measure distances between active nodes in the array and output into a distances array
-4. Find all combinations of the string and activate specific nodes for each combination
+6. Find all combinations of active nodes in the distances array and output into combinations array
-5. Delay the signal decrease of these combinations
+7. Find all groups of active nodes in the combinations array and output into grouping array

 To do:
+- fix combinations
+- add bit differences function (xor gates)
 - incorporate charge delay function to increase time resolution
 - fix sparcity amount problem (solution may lie above)
 - investigate the node delay mechanics